femiot/net-interviewing-project-v2/README.md

 ```
 Log directory path can be found: `./src/logs`.
 In a scenario where this will be hosted on a cloud platform for example `AWS`, the app settings will be configured to use cloudwatch and all the logs will be provided on the cloud platform instead of the directory specified above.

+In terms of the health checks, there is an endpoint configured to check if the API is running.
+This can be configured on a load balancer or kubernetes cluster to ensure that the health of the api is monitored at all times.

 ## 1.4 Exception Handling
 There are two exception handlers in the solution namely:
 1. `ExceptionFilter.cs`